anggrayudi/SimpleStorage/README.md

 }
 ```

+### Java Compatibility

+Simple Storage is built in Kotlin.
+Follow this [documentation](JAVA_COMPATIBILITY.md) to use it in your Java project.

 ## Request Storage Access

 Although user has granted read and write permissions during runtime, your app may still does not